 The entire R markdown document for the sections below can be downloaded

 here.
-If you want to
+If you

-render the Rmarkdown notebook on your machine, i.e. knitting the
+want to render the Rmarkdown notebook on your machine, i.e. knitting the

 document to a html or pdf file, you need to make sure that you have R

-installed and you also need to download the bibliography file
+installed and you also need to download the bibliography

-and store it in the same folder where you store the Rmd file.
+file and store it in the same folder where you store the Rmd

 This tutorial builds on a tutorial on plotting collocation networks by Guillaume Desagulier, a tutorial on network analysis by offered by Alice Miller from the Digital Observatory at the Queensland University of Technology, and this tutorial by Andreas Niekler and Gregor Wiedemann.